tanabee/zendesk-to-spreadsheet/README.md

 ## About

-Zendesk ticket list exporter using Zendesk API.
-You can see ticket list on Google Spreadsheet.
+Export Zendesk inquiry data to a spreadsheet using the Zendesk API.

 ## Environment